 As cellulose ages, hydroxyl groups (-OH) are converted to carbonyl groups (=O), which contribute to a dingy brown or yellow color.
 Reduction adds electrons to the cellulose, which stabilizes its molecular weight and returns carbonyl groups back to colorless hydroxyl groups.
-Stains are not generally removed with the addition of sodium borohydride but the overall results are better than wetcleaning with surfactant alone.
-Remarkably, sodium borohydride is color safe when used at its proper strength, and we have safely bleached many embroideries, patchwork quilts, and other colored cellulose textiles.
-Warning: we have seen color change on our clothing if we get it wet with bleach solution and do not rinse it out-the key to safe bleaching is to follow the recipe and flush with water to deactivate.
+Stains are not generally removed with the addition of sodium borohydride but the overall results are better than wet cleaning with surfactant alone.
+Remarkably, sodium borohydride is color safe when used at its proper strength, and we have safely bleached many garments and flat textiles with dyed cellulose fibers.
+Immersing silk or wool textiles in sodium borohydride results in color loss and fiber weakening.
+NB: we've seen color change on our clothing if accidentally wetted with bleach solution and not rinsed out-flush your clothes with water to deactivate the solution, and wear an apron for best results.